 What is the Instagram box, you may ask?
-Well, Instagram has changed the way we think about photography in more ways than you can imagine.
+Well, Instagram has changed how we think about photography more than we can imagine.
 I’ll just give you some quick stats about the platform:

 - The average number of uploaded photos per day is 95 million images